The Fundamentals of a Capsule Wardrobe

-That would set off an over-reactive shopping spree resulting in me impulsively buying "needy objects" and filling my closet, yet again, with a bunch of stuff that was ill-suited for me.
+Every few months, do you get so annoyed that you throw half of what you own into a trash bag and give it away to charity without a second thought?
+Does that then set off an over-reactive shopping spree resulting in you impulsively buying "needy objects" and filling your closet, yet again, with a bunch of stuff that was ill-suited for you?

-What about you?
+It is a vicious cycle.
+But you can break it.
 There's absolutely no reason why you shouldn't be in love with every item in your closet.
-But if that's not the case I'm pretty sure I know why (from personal experience).
+But if that's not the case we’re pretty sure we know why:

 The stuff you buy is not the best reflection of you and doesn't fit well with the realities of your day-to-day.
 When your style is not mapped to your lifestyle you will never feel confident in your personal appearance.